-The ground forces are organized into six [previously eight] military districts, one independent army, and two groups of forces.
+The ground forces were organized into four [previously eight, then six] military districts, one independent army, and two groups of forces.
 Although the districts are ground forces commands, they may include forces from the other services, in which case they also serve as regional commands.
 In February 1996, four of Russia's eight independent airborne brigades were placed under ground forces command, with one each going to the North Caucasus, Siberian, Transbaikal, and Far Eastern districts.
 At the same time, two of five airborne divisions, stationed at Pskov and Novorossiysk, were assigned for special joint operations to the Northern and Siberian districts, respectively.
 These shifts, which outside observers interpreted as the end of plans to form a mobile force for rapid insertion in trouble areas, reflected a shortage of the airlift capacity needed to support independent operations by such troops, as well as a possible fear of coup activity in independent elite military units.

 As of 1996 the ground forces included sixty-nine divisions: seventeen armored, forty-seven motorized infantry, and five airborne.
 Many of these divisions were "cadre" units, equipped with all the heavy armament of a full-strength motor-rifle or tank division, while having only skeleton personnel strength.
 The officers and men of a cadre division focused primarily on maintaining the equipment in working condition.
 During wartime mobilization, such a division should be beefed up to full manpower strength; however, in peacetime a cadre division is unfit for any combat.
 In late 1996 Defense Minister Igor Rodionov order the disbanding of two of Russia's remaining five airborne divisions.